MicrosoftDocs/power-automate-docs/articles/mobile-create-flow.md

    * Tap an option in the list of services.
    * Scroll down to show a variety of categories, and then tap a template in any category.

        ![Browse tab](./media/mobile-create-flow/browse-tab.png)

-     For this tutorial, you'll open the template that sends a push notification when you get mail from your manager.
+     For this tutorial, you'll open the template that sends a push notification when you get mail from your boss.
-2. In the list of services, tap **See all**.
+1. In the list of services, tap **See all**.

     ![Show list of services](./media/mobile-create-flow/list-services.png)
-3. Tap the icon for **Push notification**.
+1. Tap the **Notifications** service icon.

     ![Push notifications](./media/mobile-create-flow/push-notifications.png)
-4. In the search bar, type **email**, and then tap the template to send a push notification when you receive a message from your manager.
+1. In the search bar, type **boss**, and then tap the template to send a push notification when you receive a message from your boss.

     ![Choose template](./media/mobile-create-flow/choose-template.png)
-5. In the screen that gives details about the template that you've selected, tap **Use this template**.
+1. In the screen that gives details about the template that you've selected, tap **Use this template**.

     ![Confirm template](./media/mobile-create-flow/confirm-template.png)